Your pregnancy test came back positive, and your mind is a whirlwind of emotions and details that you will need to think about. What do you do next?

 From the moment you hire me until after you deliver your baby, I am always only a phone call or a text away.

 My labor support spaces are limited.
-If I am unavailable, I will be happy to connect you with another excellent doula.
+If I am unavailable, I will be happy to connect you with an excellent doula.